 Seated back stretching (stretching of the lower back, piriformis and seat)

 Sit on a workout mat or similar with good posture in the lower back (it should not be bent).
 Then place one leg over the other and twist the body to the opposite side - you should feel that it stretches well in the side of the seat and out towards the hip.
 Increased flexibility and movement in this muscle can reduce the pressure on the lower back and thus help reduce the stiffness of the lower back.
 Hold the exercise for 30 seconds and repeat on both sides over 3 sets.

 These are fine exercises that should preferably be done daily for maximum effect - but we know that hectic weekdays do not always allow this, so we 'accept' even if you get it done every other day.

 It all depends on you.
 Find out what works for you in the beginning and build slowly but surely going forward.
 Remember that exercise can lead to tenderness in the beginning, as you actually gradually break down damaged areas (damaged tissue and scar tissue) and replace it with healthy, functional soft tissue.
 This can be a time consuming but very rewarding process.
 If you have a diagnosis, we ask you to ask your clinician if these exercises can be beneficial for you - possibly try yourself very carefully.
 We otherwise encourage you to be on the move and to go hiking in rough terrain if possible - feel free to see ours YouTube channel for more tips and exercises.

 Feel free to share these exercises with colleagues, friends and acquaintances.
-If you would like the exercises sent as a document with repetitions and the like, we ask you like and get in touch via get Facebook page here.
+If you would like the exercises sent as a document with repetitions and the like, we ask you like and get in touch via get Facebook page here (in Danish).
 If you have any questions, just give it a go Contact us.